noveminfo/text-book/README.md

 -   Create two apps on Fly, one for staging and one for production:

     ```sh
-    fly apps create supa-fly-stack-template
+    fly apps create text-book-65d9
-    fly apps create supa-fly-stack-template-staging  # ** not mandatory if you don't want a staging environnement **
+    fly apps create text-book-65d9-staging  # ** not mandatory if you don't want a staging environnement **
     ```

     > **Note:** For production app, make sure this name matches the `app` set in your `fly.toml` file.
 Otherwise, you will not be able to deploy.